 Successful completion of the course will also help evidence your role as an advanced clinical practitioner in relation to Health Education England’s framework for Advanced Clinical Practice (2017).
 We are also in the process of seeking approval from the College of Radiographers for this course.

-This PGC is validated by the University of Suffolk and will be delivered at the Norwich Radiology Academy.
+This PGC is validated by the University of Suffolk and will be delivered at the Imaging Academy.
 This is a facility designed specifically to teach radiology and offers access to a picture archiving and communication system linked to image reporting workstations.

 Term 1: Radiographic Reporting of the Abdomen, 30 credits (Mandatory Module)